Download all exemplars

 Commentary

-For Merit, the student needs to explain the findings of a Social Studies inquiry.
+For Merit, the student needs to explain the findings of a social inquiry.

 This involves explaining findings that address the focus of the inquiry and using evidence from primary and secondary sources to support the explanation.

-This student has selected social media as the focus of their inquiry, and has provided an inquiry question which relates to themes outlined in Explanatory Note 3.
-The creation of a single focus question (as opposed to two or three) has enabled the student to report on their inquiry findings with greater depth and meet the requirements of the standard.
+This student has selected social media as the focus of their inquiry and has provided an inquiry question which relates to themes outlined in Explanatory Note 3.

-To have further secured the Merit, more consistent use of both primary and secondary sources to support key ideas would have been beneficial.
+To further secure Merit, more consistent use of both primary and secondary sources to support key ideas would have been beneficial.
 For example, the findings could have considered more than one example of an activist who has found support in online communities.

 Excellence